technologies-of-history/course/schedule.md

 ### Readings
 - Christopher de Hamel, _Meetings with Remarkable Manuscripts: Twelve Journeys into the Medieval World_ (New York, 2016), pp. 52–94. [posted on canvas]
-- OPTIONAL: View the [short series of videos](https://youtu.be/aEPpURAIsW4) demonstrating the preparation of a medieval manuscript from the British Library, linked to our Canvas site
+- View the [short series of videos](https://youtu.be/aEPpURAIsW4) demonstrating the preparation of a medieval manuscript from the British Library

 ### Digital Assignments
-- Visit the British Library and Bibliothèque nationale de France's [__Polonsky Project__](https://manuscrits-france-angleterre.org/polonsky/en/content/themes) and select one illuminated liturgical or biblical manuscript to work with in class.
+- Visit the British Library and Bibliothèque nationale de France's [Polonsky Project](https://manuscrits-france-angleterre.org/polonsky/en/content/themes) and select one illuminated liturgical or biblical manuscript to work with in class
 - Introduction to International Image Interoperability Framework, or [IIIF](https://iiif.io/about/), as well as its necessity for the [Polonsky Project](https://manuscrits-france-angleterre.org/polonsky/en/content/realised-iiif-technology)
 - Introduction to [IIIF Viewers](https://iiif.io/get-started/iiif-viewers/)